makfc/transcript-selenium-spider/README.md

 student_id = 'YOUR STUDENT ID'
 password = 'YOUR PASSWORD'

-# No browser window is being displayed when True
+# The browser window will not be displayed when True
 headless = False  # True or False

 # Check interval(second)